MichaelMBradley/Project-Euler/README.md

 023. Non-abundant sums
 024. Lexicographic permutations
 025. 1000-digit Fibonacci number

-...
+028. Number spiral diagonals
+029. Distinct powers

-.
-67. Maximum path sum II
+067. Maximum path sum II

 ##### Note
-Problem 3, 5, 7, have an slow way of calculating prime numbers, problem 10 has a fast way.
+Use problem 10 if you want a not as bad way of computing prime numbers.
+Other problems have a method that compute the first n primes, but they're pretty slow.